skip to content

 Institute of Criminology

-The speaker will be Lord Timpson OBE, Minister of State for Prisons, Probation and Reducing Reoffending.
+The speaker was Lord Timpson OBE, Minister of State for Prisons, Probation and Reducing Reoffending.
+Lord Timpson spoke on the theme ‘Probation's Crucial Role in an Evolving Criminal Justice System’.

 Date: